 - Lack of knowledge by the authorities of the nature and quantity of the hazardous materials being stored on site.
 The land where the hazardous materials were stored is leased from the port authority of Tianjin and subject to standard regulations and reporting related to industrial land use.
 However, Ruihai Logistics did not fully comply with such regulations, which in turn were not fully enforced by local authorities.
 There were substantially more hazardous materials stored on-site than reported, about 700 tons, which is 70 times the authorized limit.
 The port oversees thousands of tenants operating very different activities, and the fast growth of the port of Tianjin in recent years (as well as for Chinese ports) has made port management increasingly complex.
 Further, a slowdown of the Chinese economy, particularly in the mining sector, incited higher inventory levels of several chemicals on-site due to an unexpected decline in demand.

 - Incompatible land uses in the port area.
-Under normal circumstances, residential areas and freight intensive activities are not compatible and should not be located in proximity.
+Under normal circumstances, residential areas and freight-intensive activities are incompatible and should not be located in proximity.
 As the above map illustrates, there are significant residential areas in close proximity to the hazardous materials site.
 This proximity conflicts with Chinese environmental law that states that hazardous materials facilities must be at least 3,200 feet (975 meters) from residential areas.
-The site was approved for handling hazardous materials only a few months before the explosion, implying that it has been operating informally beforehand.
+The site was approved for handling hazardous materials only a few months before the explosion, implying that it had been operating informally beforehand.

 The economic consequences of this industrial accident were limited, but estimated to be in the range of $9 billion.
 The port’s major infrastructures were unaffected, and the area where the disaster took place was dominantly devoted to container storage, stuffing, and de-stuffing, as well as automotive storage.
 These activities can be relocated relatively easily and are not particularly capital intensive (their major inputs are space and labor).
 Still, the port temporarily lost a share of the logistical capabilities of its port-centric logistics zones.

 More complex is the outcome on neighboring residential and commercial activities (including a civic center and a major sports stadium).
-The industrial accident underlines the complexity of port and logistical operations and the risk related to the storage of hazardous materials in such a setting.
-The lack of information to monitor hazardous materials stored within the port facilities was a root cause of the problem.
+The industrial accident underlines the complexity of port and logistical operations and the risk related to storing hazardous materials in such a setting.
+The lack of information to monitor hazardous materials stored within the port facilities was the root cause of the problem.
 These issues were particularly apparent during the 2020 Beirut port explosion.